MicrosoftDocs/dynamics-365-fraud-protection/content/external-assessments.md

   - **API to preview** – Select the API you want to preview the sample code for.
 The sample code is the FQL you can use in a rule to call this shared assessment

   > [!NOTE]
-  > You can use the external assessment to call Evaluate, Observation or Label API of the shared/private assessment it is pointing to.
+  > You can use the external assessment to call the evaluate, observation, or label API of the shared or private assessment it points to.

-  - **Sample response** – This shows the sample response expected from the target assessment.
-The information shown here is manually provided by the target assessment admin, and is used to enable descriptions (via tooltip) and suggestions for autocomplete when referencing it in a rule.
+  - **Sample response** – This section contains the sample response expected from the target assessment.
+The information displayed is manually provided by the target assessment admin, and is used to enable descriptions (tooltips) and suggestions for autocomplete when the assessment isreferenced in a rule.
-3. When you've finished setting the required fields, select **Create**.
+3. When you're done setting the required fields, select **Create**.

-## Call an External Assessment
+## Call an external assessment

 To use your external assessments, reference them from your rules.
 For example, to reference an external assessment, named **myAssessment**, in your rule use the following syntax:

 ```FraudProtectionLanguage
 Assessments.myAssessment.Evaluate($baseInput = @@)